ember-learn/ember-blog/source/2020-05-15-the-ember-times-issue-148.md

 />
 ```

 The `{{on}}` modifier accepts two arguments: the event name and the function handler.
-The **event name** is actually just the same argument that the vanilla JS API `element.addEventListener(eventName)` accepts.
+The **event name** is actually the same argument that the vanilla JS API `element.addEventListener(eventName)` accepts.
 And the **function handler** is any action, meaning any properly bound function.
 It can either live on the component instance or be passed in as an argument.

 ```hbs
 <span